Wolffkran/Rays_Ecommerce_Backend/README.md

       DB_PASSWORD=your_mysql_password
       ```

-    - Run the following commands to set up the database schema and seed data:
+    - Execute the following commands to set up the database schema and seed data:

       ```bash
       npm run db:setup